ministryofjustice/securityanalytics-sharedinfrastructure/useful_info.md

 # Security Analytics Platform - useful info

+During development, due to dependencies on other projects, you may encounter some of the things described in this document.

 ## Terraform tips

 You should work within your own workspace for each terraform infrastructure directory, you select your workspace like this: